octobercms/docs/3.x/cms/themes/partials.md

 </div>
 ```

-You can also assign new variables for use in the partial:
+You can also provide new variables for use in the partial.

 ```twig
 <div class="sidebar">